MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/README.md

 - Continue to [Basic Node](node/basic.md) as that is still simple and will be useful for Node.js developers.
 - To learn more about specific fields like `jobs` and the `on` trigger, go back to the [GithHub Actions](../) level.

-## Building to GitHub Pages
+## Building and serving a site

-- The [Deploy GH Pages](deploy-gh-pages) section will cover how to persist the output directory of your static site or Node app and then serve it as GH Page site.
+- The [Deploy GH Pages](deploy-gh-pages) section will cover how to persist the output directory of your static site (e.g. Jekyll) or Node app and then serve it as GH Page site.
 - You can also see the [Jekyll](jekyll/) section which also covers a Jekyll + GH Pages flow.
+- The [MkDocs](mkdocs/) section is Python-based way of a building a docs site that can be hosted on GH Pages.

 ## Persist